Under the Dome (TV series): Plot synopsis

 In 2013, two archaeologists, Christine and Eva, find an alien egg.
 As Christine holds it, a large pink explosion occurs, and a dome lowers around them, with a mini-dome descending over the egg.
 Christine and Eva are sucked into a large cave and cocooned.

 Over the next six weeks, many events happen within the dome.
 Joe and Norrie find the mini-dome and the egg within it.
 The Kinship chooses Joe, Norrie, James, and Angie to be "the four hands," people who protect the dome, the mini dome, and the egg, and interact with them.
 Pink stars, a visible energy source, appear many times throughout the life of the dome, most noticeably on the egg.

-Seasons 1 and 2 focus on the people inside the dome and on the nature of the mysterious dome itself.
+Seasons 1 and 2 focus on the people inside the dome and on the mysterious nature of the dome.
 Season 3 provides answers to these mysteries.

 In season 3, Christine resurrects Melanie, whom Christine uses to lure the townspeople into the caves so they can be cocooned and The Kinship can infect them.
 Halfway through the transfer process, Big Jim breaks the egg, preventing a full infection.
 Over time, the townspeople become absorbed by The Kinship, except for a few who fight the aliens and try to escape.
 These remnants of the townspeople are known as The Resistance: Julia, Big Jim, Joe, Norrie, Hunter, Barbie, and Lily, an employee of Aktaion.

-After a while, the dome begins to deteriorate because the egg is being destroyed.
+After a while, the dome begins to deteriorate, because the egg is being destroyed.
 As a result, The Kinship and The Resistance must work together to escape; otherwise, the dome will turn to stone, and everyone will suffocate and die.
 They eventually bring down the dome.
 However, The Resistance plans to capture and kill The Kinship.
 Once the dome comes down, the government enters Chester's Mill and imprisons everyone, letting the non-infected people (The Resistance) remain free.

 All is well until a year later when The Resistance discover The Kinship's leader, Dawn, is still alive, posing as a schoolteacher and traveling with children to find another egg and bring down a new dome.
 She finds an intact egg and says, "We'll come back another time."